TheRoboticsClub/gsoc2022-Apoorv_Garg/docs/_posts/2022-08-29-coding-period-week-11.md

 sidebar:
   nav: "docs"
 ---
 This week, I decided to try another exercise with the most distinct pattern from the previous one.
-I found the anamoly using the exercise detials list.
+I found the anomaly using the exercise detials list.
 I discovered a distinct pattern in the **DL Digit classifier** exercise.
 As a result, I decided to proceed with the DL digit classifier exercise.

 ### Goals